Emotional affair: Incidence and prevalence

 Research by Glass & Wright found that men's extramarital relationships were more sexual and women's more emotional.
 For both genders, sexual and emotional extramarital involvement occurred in those with the greatest marital dissatisfaction.

 Chaste and emotionally intimate affairs tend to be more common than sexually intimate affairs.
 Shirley Glass reported in Not "Just Friends" that, among those who claim to have had an affair, 44% of husbands and 57% of wives indicated they had a strong emotional involvement with the subject of the affair without intercourse.

 In University of Chicago surveys conducted by the National Opinion Research Center (NORC) between 1990 and 2002, 27% of people who reported being happy in marriage admitted to having an extramarital affair.
 The meaning and definition of what infidelity constitutes often varies depending on the person asked.
 Sexual feelings in an emotional affair may be denied to maintain the illusion that it is just a special friendship.
 Affair surveys are unlikely to explore what is denied.
 Many people in affair surveys are not honest with themselves nor with the interviewer.
 Along with the possibility of these phenomena being underrepresented, this raises the possibility that it is being overrepresented, and the actual prevalence may be lower than indicated.

-Characteristics

-This type of affair is often characterized by: